What a unique island! Between nature and architecture, there’s no time to get bored.

 It’s well known that one of the best places to see the sunset in Lanzarote is on Famara beach.
 And when we saw that the conditions were going to be favourable, we jumped in the car and off we went.
 We were not disappointed!

-The wet sand reflects Famara’s impressive cliffs, struck by the setting sun.
+The wet sand reflects the impressive cliffs of Famara struck by the setting sun.

-This is one of Lanzarote’s best photo sites, with silhouettes of surfers and light effects.
+This is one of the best photo spots in Lanzarote, with silhouettes of surfers and plays of light.

-But you won’t be the only photographer, because it’s a camera magnet.
+But you won’t be the only photographer, as it’s a camera magnet.

 17. Hiking in Lanzarote